The Honky Tonk Man: Other media

 Honky appeared in the coin operated arcade game WWF Superstars which debuted in 1989.
 Honky appeared in an episode of the court based show Judge Jeanine Pirro as a witness to the defendant; the episode, which aired on October 11, 2010, was also the highest rated show for Judge Jeanine Pirro of all time.
 Honky appeared in the video game WWE All Stars as a free downloadable character.
 He also has appeared in WWE 2K15 as part of a downloadable content pack and is in WWE 2K16 as an unlockable character from the special objectives.
+His most recent video game appearance is in WWE 2K25 as a purchasable character costing 1000VC, the in-game currency in the game.

 He was cast in John Wesley Norton's film Executive Ranks.
 Honky also appeared in Insane Clown Posse's music video for "How Many Times" along with The Bushwhackers and his former tag team partner Greg Valentine.

 Personal life

-Farris is a first cousin of Jerry Lawler and a first cousin once-removed of the late Brian Christopher.
+Farris is a first cousin of Jerry Lawler and a first cousin once-removed of Brian Christopher.
 He is an avid golfer in his spare time.

 Farris's first marriage to Judy Lynn Nuckolls was brief, but he has been married to his current wife Tammy since 1984.
 He has lived in Gilbert, Arizona since June 1993.

-Although a kayfabe rival of Randy Savage, Farris had a professionally friendly relationship with him.
-Both men held the WWF Intercontinental Heavyweight Championship for over one year, with Farris beating Savage by a few weeks.

-Farris considers Harley Race to be the greatest professional wrestler of all time.

-Farris has stated that he donates his hair to Locks of Love once a year.